“It’ll Just Be Easier for Me to Come in Sick”… and Other Lies I Used to Tell Myself About Sub Plans

 Dragging students through primary sources they don’t understand?
 Been there.
 This Civil War Card Sort flips the script—letting students piece together the causes of the war on their terms (with actual thinking involved, shockingly).
 It’s interactive, standards-aligned, and doesn’t require you to explain the Missouri Compromise 47 times.

-Teaching can feel like a three-ring circus some days, but a few smart classroom tricks can make all the difference.
-From migrating desks to noisy chairs and scattered supplies, here are five tried-and-true teacher hacks that will save you time, space, and sanity.
-Simple, affordable, and tested in real middle school classrooms—these ideas work. 🙌
+Teaching can feel like a three-ring circus—but a few smart classroom hacks can make all the difference. 🧠✨ From migrating desks to noisy chairs and missing supplies, these five simple tricks will help you save time, reclaim space, and protect your sanity.
+Every tip is low-cost, easy to implement, and tested by real middle school teachers—because we know what actually works. 🙌

 Celebrating Women’s History Month: A Must-Teach Lesson for Your Classroom